histolab/histolab/docs/api/stain_normalizer.rst

-The chosen stain normalization method must be then fit on the target image and then applied to the source image:
+The chosen stain normalization method must be first fit on the target image and then applied to the source image:

 .. code-block:: ipython3